 all people, and will assure that the rights and dignity of others are

 upheld.
-I will not bully, threaten, or intimidate any other Council member or
+I will not bully, threaten, or intimidate any other Council or staff member, or

 stakeholder either during a meeting or outside of meetings.

-8. I will refer all complaints to the Executive Team of the SILC and will
+8. I will refer all complaints to the Executive Team of the SILC (not the DSE) and will

 act on the complaints from the public only after failure of an